cooperrc/engineering-dynamics/syllabus.md

 need to contact
 [*ryan.c.cooper\@uconn.edu*](mailto:ryan.c.cooper@uconn.edu) to ask for an extension.
-If you need help with the material, we can set up a Webex/Zoom meeting.
+If you need help with the material, we can set up a [meeting](https://cooperrc.github.io).
 If you just need more time, I'm happy to provide a few extra days to get to an assignment done.

 #### Note on Participation grade